woodpecker-ci/.github/GOVERNANCE.md

 The maintainers are responsible for managing issues, doing code review and similar tasks.

 A maintainer must be a contributor and contributed at least 4 accepted PRs.
-The owners or the team maintainers may invite the contributor.
+The owners or the maintainers may invite the contributor.
 A maintainer must spend some time on code reviews.

 If a maintainer has no time to do that, they should apply to leave the maintainers team and we will give them the honor of being a member of the